PerryCole96/PerryCole96/README.md

 # Hi there! 👋

 I'm **Perry Cole**, a Junior Software Developer passionate about problem-solving, teamwork, and continuous learning.
-I recently transitioned into the tech industry, leveraging my creativity and technical skills honed through music production and customer service roles.
+I recently transitioned into the tech industry after completing the Northcoders - Software Development Bootcamp and I am currently on the lookout for my first job in tech.

 ## About Me